simon-fauconnier/ryzen-hackintosh/README.md

 * AirDrop
 * Time Machine

+* Sleep !

 * If the characters are displayed strangely on the screen, uncheck the option *Allow extended dynamic range* in system settings / monitor.

 ## What's not working yet?

-* Sleep (kernel panic) -> Possible solution: add a custom SSDT USB mapping in /ACPI
+* Nothing

+## USB Mapping

+I did a custom USB mapping for the "Aorus x570 Pro (ATX)" motherboard, all ports are mapped except USB-C.
+This kext must be used with MacPro7.1 smbios.

 ## Usefull tools